kadena-io/pact/docs/pact-properties.md

 from the world of formal verification.

-For this initial release we don't yet support 100% of the Pact language, and our property checker _itself_ has not yet been formally verified, but this is only the first step.
+For this initial release we don't yet support 100% of the Pact language, and the implementation of the property checker _itself_ has not yet been formally verified, but this is only the first step.
 We're excited to continue broadening support for every possible Pact program, eventually prove correctness of the property checker, and continually enable authors to express ever more sophisticated properties about their smart contracts over time.

 ## What do properties and schema invariants look like?